-building operates as an auxillary location for the exhibition, Dexter Sinister will continue to produce and release a number of commissioned "texts" by various co-operators in various media.
+During the following three weeks while the Armory building operates as an auxillary location for the exhibition, Dexter Sinister will continue to produce and release a number of commissioned "texts" by various co-operators in various media.

-Towards the end of the above, the screen descends and sound is panned STEREO again.
-DIANA KAMIN carries a small pile of newspapers to the RIGHT LECTERN and (when D & S have finished speaking) recites a series of review-collaged haikus by WALEAD BESHTY.
+Sound is panned STEREO again.
+ISLA LEAVER-YAP (as DIANA KAMIN) carries a small pile of newspapers to the RIGHT LECTERN and (when S & D have finished speaking) recites a series of haikus collaged by WALEAD BESHTY from reviews of the 2008 Whitney Biennial.